Dafnik/dfts-common/libs/dfx-bootstrap-table/README.md

 To paginate the table's data, add a <ngb-paginator> after the table.

-If you are using the NgbTableDataSource for your table's data source, simply provide the DfxNgbPagination to your data source.
+If you are using the NgbTableDataSource for your table's data source, simply provide the `NgbPaginator` to your data source.
 It will automatically listen for page changes made by the user and send the right paged data to the table.

 Otherwise if you are implementing the logic to paginate your data, you will want to listen to the paginator's (page)